avatao/avatao-blog/_posts/2016-10-18-Interview-CyKor.md

 <span class="post question">GP: How do you find new team members?
 Is there an official procedure?
 </span>

 <span class="post answer">CK:</span>We gather students only from our department and of course from our university.
 We find new members for each semester and recruit them.
-After playing a massive number of CTFs, we select the most experienced candidates to join CyKor and play CTFs together.
+After playing a massive number of CTFs, we select the most experienced candidates to join CyKOR and play CTFs together.

 <span class="post question">GP: Do you have a long-term goal as a team?
 </span>

 <span class="post answer">CK:</span> We don't really have a long-term goal, but we prefer keeping our rank up high constantly.
-Considering our long-term goal, we would like to launch a world well-known hacking competition orgnanized by CyKor and also produce a wargame website for educational purposes.
+Considering our long-term goal, we would like to launch a world well-known hacking competition orgnanized by CyKOR and also produce a wargame website for educational purposes.

-<span class="post question">GP: You regularly play at various CTF competitions as CyKor with really nice results (e.g., ranked 2nd on Belluminar).
+<span class="post question">GP: You regularly play at various CTF competitions as CyKOR with really nice results (e.g., ranked 2nd on Belluminar).
 On DEFCON, however, your team joined DEFKOR.
 So what is the difference between CyKOR and DEFKOR?
 </span>

-<span class="post answer">CK:</span> DEFKOR is a united team which integrates  CyKor, [Raon_ASRT](https://ctftime.org/team/3206) and other few great experts like Junghoon Lee.
+<span class="post answer">CK:</span> DEFKOR is a united team which integrates  CyKOR, [Raon_ASRT](https://ctftime.org/team/3206) and other few great experts like Junghoon Lee.
 Some of the members are working for security companies or doing research as post-graduates.

 <span class="post question">GP: What tools do you use regularly on CTFs and why those?
 Do you have your own toolset?</span>